Lucy Sichone: Early life

-Lucy Sichone was born on 15 May, 1954.
-She grew up with a father who had been very strict about her education.
+Lucy Sichone was born on 15 May 1954.
+She grew up with a father who was very strict about her education.
 Having served as a butler for a British colonial family, he took a keen interest in getting his daughters educated.
 Lucy pursued her education at an all-girls convent secondary school.
 In 1978 she was accepted at the University of Zambia to study for a law degree.
 She obtained her degree in 1981 and won a Rhodes scholarship to study for a Philosophy and Economics degree at Oxford University in England.

 Sichone married her first husband in 1979, after their daughter, Martha, turned five years old.
-After the death of her husband she experienced what is called "property grabbing," a practice which is still very common in Africa.
-It is where all household goods are taken by the late husband's relatives.
+After the death of her husband she experienced what is called "property grabbing," a practice which is still very common in Africa with household goods being taken by the late husband's relations.
 The “way I was left destitute,” Lucy wrote to the Principal of Somerville College at Oxford University after winning her Rhodes Scholarship, “has given me the idea of what I want to do…start a Legal Clinic for widows and orphans.”

 Additionally, because she belonged to a patrilineal society her children belonged to her husband's side of the family.
 However, due to her legal knowledge and experience, she managed to win custody of her four children.
 Ten years after the death of her first husband, Sichone married her second husband.

 Social activism

 Lucy Sichone represented many clients covering a wide range of issues including government land disputes and personal issues similar to those she had experienced as a widow.
-In 1993, she formed The Zambia Civic Education Association (ZCEA), a non-profit human rights organisation meant to empower the Zambian citizenry in coping with the democratic dispensation.
-ZCEA is still active today.
+In 1993, she formed The Zambia Civic Education Association (ZCEA), a non-profit human rights organisation meant to empower Zambian citizens in coping with civic rights and responsibilities.
 ZCEA was established to promote the development of democratic process in Zambia as well as promote justice through increasing awareness among all citizens about their duties and responsibilities under the Constitution.
-Sichone believed that it is the execution of duties and responsibilities that bestow rights, privileges and equality for all before the Law.
+Sichone believed that it is the execution of duties and responsibilities that bestow rights, privileges and equality for all before the law.

-Sichone was never content with just idling by and watching the politicians desecrate the constitution, she decided to go into politics.
-When everyone else was running towards the Movement for Multi-Party Democracy (MMD), the party that had just won the momentous 1991 elections that removed Kenneth Kaunda from power, Sichone decided to join the United National Independence Party (UNIP).
+Sichone decided to go into politics.
+When many supported the Movement for Multi-Party Democracy (MMD), the party that had just won the momentous 1991 elections that removed Kenneth Kaunda from power, Sichone decided to join the United National Independence Party (UNIP).
 UNIP, having ruled Zambia for 27 years and lost the 1991 elections, was in decline.
-But for Lucy, this all didn't matter.
-Her calculus was probably that an association with UNIP would help spread her message about safe guarding human rights and holding politicians accountable.
-After all, civil society organizations at that time did not have much of a following.
-Everyone looked up to politicians.
 However, she when left the party in 1994, she started to experience problems with fellow members of the central committee.